Towards a health data commons in LMICs

 Deploy and configure FHIR SHR for a region 20

-table Mandays spent on HDC project shows the amount of time spent on the project.
-The development effort includes both the initial exploration and development of re-usable components, and the recurring effort required if these components are to be used for a new project. table Estimated recurring development effort required for new use-cases provides a rough indication what the recurring development effort would be for such new use-cases.
+table 1 shows the amount of time spent on the project.
+The development effort includes both the initial exploration and development of re-usable components, and the recurring effort required if these components are to be used for a new project. table 2 provides a rough indication what the recurring development effort would be for such new use-cases.

 Lessons learned

-Secondly, it was really that standardisation really adds value and reduces the development overhead.
-Within a couple of months, we managed to deploy a FHIR data station using the HAPI FHIR server, which immediately gave us the possibility to query data uniformly and control access to personnally idetifiable information.
+Second, it was that standardisation really does add value and reduce the development overhead.
+Within a couple of months, we managed to deploy a FHIR data station using the HAPI FHIR server.
+That data station immediately gave us the possibility to query data uniformly and control access to personally identifiable information.
 We experienced the benefits of having standardized data for analysing data from different sources.
-Alos, we found that applying data standards improves visibility on data quality.
+We also found that applying data standards improves visibility on data quality.

 Finally, we found that adopting best - or at least common - practices in our development work improved productivity and efficiency.
 For example, over the course of the project, three different team member contributed and improved on the FHIR translation scripts.
 Having detailed technical guidelines helped us to handover work efficiently, iterate quickly and reuse code.